secosun/hoops/2020/Converter/README.md

 # HOOPS Converter
 The container is setup to run HOOPS Converter via [xvfb](https://en.wikipedia.org/wiki/Xvfb) and provide easy conversions out of the box.
-To use this container, you will need to bind mount and input and output directories.
+To use this container, you will need to bind mount input and output directories.
 Paths in the command line invocation should be valid for the paths inside the container.

 ## Building
 Run the following command in your terminal: `docker build -t techsoft3d/communicator-converter -f converter.Dockerfile .`